stefankeys/OtakingHugo/content/diary/2022/april.md

 Just like Sensei says that there aren't any stereotypically bad people, I would say that there are no stereo-typically good people either - and that were I to meet the people creating the culture that I like, they would just be ordinary people too in all regards except their ability to produce culture which I like.

-That maybe why Sensei and the protagonist failed to connect even if they had plenty of "culture" in common.
+That maybe why Sensei and the protypeonist failed to connect even if they had plenty of "culture" in common.

 Also for some reason after having read it the first time I was under the wrong impression that there was any ambiguity as to sensei's death but it is quite clear from the first half of the novel that sensei is dead and that he killed himself.

-Because of this misunderstanding I kept on feeling "what if the protagonist stopped Sensei's suicide?" but no, I now realise that there wouldn't have been any point in stopping sensei's suicide.
+Because of this misunderstanding I kept on feeling "what if the protypeonist stopped Sensei's suicide?" but no, I now realise that there wouldn't have been any point in stopping sensei's suicide.
 Unless there is something else which I have missed in the second half of the novel.
 The audio book is seven hours long and I have listened to half of it.

-In general I could relate more to the protagonist's fears but now that those fears have come true and I am still alive, it doesn't really feel as prescient anymore.
+In general I could relate more to the protypeonist's fears but now that those fears have come true and I am still alive, it doesn't really feel as prescient anymore.
 For example his fear of slowly rotting away as earth clung to him, referring to his fate of possibly becoming a farmer in the countryside.
 Honestly maybe anywhere is the same for me as long as I have the internet, then again it could just be that I never had the money to experience "city life" even though I lived in a city like London but it is true that I hate the people who live in my "country-side."

 More and more this hatred borne out fear is turning into indifference because I don't really intend to befriend them so it doesn't matter that they are not interesting to speak to and as for their low opinion of me, well so much the better so they won't ask me for any favours because they won't think they can get anything out of me.